 ⇣ Delay set by you (Basic site notification settings)

 The Basic Site Notification Trigger sends a message

 ⇣ Delay set by you (Advanced Trigger settings)

 The Advanced Trigger sends a second message.

 If you have multiple properties, check to make sure you’re currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

-We recommend you name your trigger and add a Trigger Description.
+We recommend that you name your trigger and add a Trigger Description.
 This will only be visible to you and your team, not the visitor, and will help you stay organized.

-Set the following conditions for your trigger so it sends a message when the visitor is still on the site after a period of time (in this example, we use 3 minutes):
+Set the following conditions for your trigger so it sends a message when the visitor is still on the site after a set period of time (in this example, we use 3 minutes):